-Read about how to improve employee retention in our free Ultimate Employee Retention Guide.
+Read about how to improve employee retention with our free HR checklist.

-13. 65% of employees are confident they can find a better position that pays more.
+13. More than 50% of employees are confident they can find a better position that pays more.

-Research by Dice backs up Glassdoor's findings and takes it a step further.
+In a report this year by recruiting firm Employ Inc, half of the employees surveyed said they believe they could make more money in the current market by switching jobs.
 Their research suggests an even higher number of employees are not only confident that they'll find a new position, but also that they'll find an even better position than their current one.

 This is just further evidence that skilled labor has become a seller's market.
 Increased confidence in new job prospects combined with a decline in overall salary satisfaction is a one-two punch that can leave many organizations wondering, “Where did all our top talent go?”

 The best defense against this type of turnover is deceptively simple: be the better position.

 The hard work is in determining how to be that better position, and then making that determination a reality.
 This requires employee input.
 What a group of managers or executives believe is a better job experience could be (and often is) dramatically different from the employee's belief.